 Brandon graduated from the University of Texas School of Law with High Honors after serving as Editor-in-Chief of the Texas Law Review.
 He then clerked for Judge Royce C. Lamberth of the U.S. District Court for the District of Columbia.
-Repeatedly named a Texas Super Lawyer, Brandon practiced litigation for a decade at Gibbs and Bruns LLP before becoming a founding partner of Reynolds Frizzell LLP, which has been named a Top Ten Litigation Boutique in America.
+Repeatedly named a Texas Super Lawyer, Brandon practiced litigation for a decade at Gibbs and Bruns LLP before becoming a founding partner of Reynolds Frizzell LLP, which was named a Top Ten Litigation Boutique in America 2017 by Benchmark Litigation.

 Zachry Construction Corp. v.
 Port of Houston Authority

 Trial counsel for plaintiff, a major construction contractor, in a three-month jury trial that the Texas Supreme Court later described as “hotly disputed at almost every turn.”
 The jury awarded plaintiff over $23 million on plaintiff’s claims concerning its construction of the defendant’s wharf facility and rejected the defendant’s $15 million counterclaims.
 In 2016, on remand to the court of appeals after a favorable result in the Texas Supreme Court, the verdict was affirmed in full.

 Trial counsel for the defendant, a major pipeline company, in a four-week jury trial involving defendant’s operation of a major natural gas transmission pipeline.
 The jury awarded plaintiff only 0.5% of the $400 million in damages it sought.
 Final judgment on the 0.5% has not yet been entered.